MoniswapFi/docs/protocol.md

 **Returns:**

-- amountA - Ideal amount of tokenA to deposit.
+- amountA - Ideal amount of `tokenA` to deposit.
-- amountB - Ideal amount of tokenB to deposit.
+- amountB - Ideal amount of `tokenB` to deposit.
 - liquidity - The liquidity that would be minted.

+_`removeLiquidity(address tokenA, address tokenB, bool stable, uint256 liquidity, uint256 amountAMin, uint256 amountBMin, address to, uint256 deadline)`_

+**Description:** Removes liquidity from an existing pool.

+**Parameters:**

+- tokenA - Address of first token.
+- tokenB - Address of second token.
+- stable - If this is a stable or volatile pair.
+If `true`, the pair is a stable pair.
+- liquidity - How much liquidity to remove.
+- amountAMin - The least amount of `tokenA` to get back.
+- amountBMin - The least amount of `tokenB` to get back.
+- to - Address to burn liquidity from.
+- deadline - Time (in seconds) after which the transaction would be considered invalid.